leandrolcampos/mpfr-for-mojo/README.md

 # MPFR for Mojo 🔥

-This project is a proof of concept (PoC) that demonstrates how we can use the [MPFR](https://www.mpfr.org/) library as a "gold standard" to test the correctness of mathematical functions implemented in [Mojo](https://www.modular.com/mojo).
+This project is a proof of concept (PoC) that shows how we can use the [GNU MPFR](https://www.mpfr.org/) library as a "gold standard" to test the correctness of mathematical functions implemented in [Mojo](https://www.modular.com/mojo).

 MPFR is an efficient C library for multiple-precision floating-point computations with _correct rounding_.
 It is used to test numerical routines in projects such as [CORE-MATH](https://core-math.gitlabpages.inria.fr/), [LLVM-libc](https://libc.llvm.org/index.html), and [RLIBM](https://people.cs.rutgers.edu/~sn349/rlibm/).